filviu/blog/content/posts/2009/2009-09-08-akonadi-is-not-starting-refuses-to-run-as-root-slackware-13-013-113-37current-installation.md

   - temp_on

 ---
 Well, I am having fun lately with the latest incarnation of the Slackware Linux distribution.
 Like I said before I am a slacker, and I like Slackware a lot.
-In a way it&#8217;s nice that some things don&#8217;t work out of the box.
+In a way it's nice that some things don't work out of the box.
 You get to know how they work.

 Well, after my first startx I was greeted by a message stating that Akonadi failed to start / Akonadi fails to start.
-I had a hunch that it&#8217;s missing his Mysql friend. **I configured mysql as explained [here][1]** and restarted KDE.
-It still didn&#8217;t work, but I was on the right track.
+I had a hunch that it's missing his Mysql friend. **I configured mysql as explained [here][1]** and restarted KDE.
+It still didn't work, but I was on the right track.

 I opened an xterm and ran: